-The Housing Service proactively engages with strategic stakeholders such as MHCLG, Homes England, housing associations, Essex County Council, and other local district authorities to support and enable the delivery of projects that will assist in tackling homelessness and rough sleeping.
+We engage with strategic stakeholders such as MHCLG, Homes England, housing associations, Essex County Council, and other local district authorities to support and enable the delivery of projects that will assist in tackling homelessness and rough sleeping.
 Partnership working strongly underpins this document and success of this strategy cannot be achieved working in isolation.

-7. Funding
+Funding

-Government Grants for Homelessness
+Government grants for homelessness

-Since 2017/18 the council have been allocated a Flexible Homelessness Prevention Grant to assist in the prevention of homelessness, following the introduction of the Homeless Reduction Act.
-The aim of this grant is to provide Local Authorities with the flexibility to use the grant in their work to prevent and alleviate homelessness.
+Since 2017/18 we have been allocated a Flexible Homelessness Prevention Grant to assist in the prevention of homelessness, following the introduction of the Homeless Reduction Act.
+The aim of this grant is to provide councils with the flexibility to use the grant in their work to prevent and alleviate homelessness.